bdowns4/OutlierMeth/README.md

-# BinaryMeth
+# OutlierMeth

-The BinaryMeth R package was designed to standardize an approach to binarize Illumina Human 450K array DNA methylation data.
+The OutlierMeth R package was designed to standardize an approach to flag outliers using Illumina Human 450K array DNA methylation data.
 ---

 ## Changelog
-[20220831] v0.01.0:BinaryMeth.
+[20220831] v0.01.0:OutlierMeth.

 ---